ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 information about a device, but is not necessarily sufficient to authorize access to resources which may need device-specific information such as a public key for the device or component or user on the device.

+## Reference Values

+Reference Values used in appraisal come from a Reference Value Provider and are then used by the appraisal policy.
+Typically the Reference Values have format and semantics specific to the Claims whose values are compared against them.

+## Appraisal Policies

+The Verifier, when appraising Evidence, or the Relying Party, when appraising Attestation Results, checks the values of some Claims against constraints specified in its appraisal policy.
+Examples of such constraints checking include:

+* comparison for equality against a Reference Value, or
+* a check for being in a range bounded by Reference Values, or
+* membership in a set of Reference Values, or
+* a check against values in other Claims.

 ## Attestation Results